-Our graduates have gone on to work in community arts, voluntary organisations, health, education and the corporate sector.
+Graduates from our full BA (hons) Creative Expressive Therapies degree have gone on to work in community arts, voluntary organisations, health, education and the corporate sector.
 Some have set up their own businesses.

 You could also continue to postgraduate studies if you have ambitions to become an arts therapist, social worker or teacher.

 If you would like to register and practice as an arts therapist, we offer exciting masters-level courses to help you achieve your ambitions.
 With Music Therapy joining our portfolio in 2017, we believe we are the only university in the country to offer such a comprehensive range of postgraduate courses in this field.